 The Longwood Center for the Visual Arts (LCVA) provides full access to the visual arts in the region.
 The Robert Russa Moton Museum, a National Historic Landmark, is the student birthplace of America's civil rights revolution.
 The museum's mission is to preserve and constructively interpret the history of civil rights in education.

 Love the performing arts?
 There are plenty of opportunities to catch a show or release your inner performer.
-Waterworks Players, Longwood University theatre and Hampden-Sydney College theatre stage performances year-round in their venues, while Unified Theatre Company and Illyria Theatre Company use various locations in the area for productions.
+Waterworks Players, Longwood University theatre and Hampden-Sydney College theatre stage performances year-round in their venues, while Unified Theatre Company uses various locations in the area for productions.
 Just 30 minutes away in Appomattox, Wolfbane Productions mixes local talent and professionals from New York to stage live entertainment experiences in their outdoor and indoor venues.
 All offer open auditions for community members to get involved!

 While strategically managing growth, Farmville retains some small-town fun.
 Events throughout the year bring the community together.
 Here are just a few examples: